-I live in the gorgeous Annapolis Valley area of Nova Scotia, Canada.
-I have had several different careers spanning almost 40+ years and I just recently retired from the faculty of the Nova Scotia Community College.
+I live in the Halifax area of Nova Scotia, Canada.
+I have had several different careers spanning almost 40+ years.

-I have had many hobbies over the past 40+ years as well.
-They include producing maple syrup, navigational rallying, building houses and last but not least, restoring automobiles.
-I want to direct this bio towards the automobile hobby.
-I was born into a family, the youngest of five siblings (three brothers and one sister).
+Although I have had many hobbies over the past 40+ years I want to direct this bio towards the automobile hobby.
 I remember that as a kid I liked building cars and carts.
 I would salvage every baby carriage and tricycle wheel I could find.
 The biggest challenge was trying to find someone to push me around in my latest fabrications.
 I also remember gathering up all the magazines I could find and then cutting out the car pictures.
 We soon became the family in the neighborhood with whom people did not wish to share their magazines.

 Two of my brothers were 10 plus years older than me and they were always working around their cars.
 I was never very welcome when I offered to help out but somehow I managed to pick up some mechanical abilities.
 I was 15 when I bought my first car for $25...well calling it a car might be stretching the truth a bit.
 It was a 1947 Oldsmobile L-head 6...actually it was only running on 4.
 I decided that I had the mechanical abilities to rebuild the engine.
 I am probably the only guy to drop the engine out of a 47 Olds out the bottom of the car to work on it.
 I learned a couple of lessons...(1) Don't dismantle an engine on the tall grass unless you have a magnet (2) Don't try and jump start a 6 volt battery with a 12 volt battery (especially if you are standing over the 6 volt one).
 I did manage to get the engine back in the car and it did run on all six cylinders for a period of time (we won't go there).

 I have had about 60 cars and trucks during the past 40+ years.
 It would serve no purpose to list them but I will touch on a few.
 My first new car was a '66 Corvair Monza.
 I soon learned about the 180 Turbo Corsa's and I picked up a couple of those.
 After tiring of breathing oil fumes blown in by the Corvair heating systems I bought a '64 Ford Thunderbird.
 The 390 ci engine had the economy of six pavement rollers.
 I had several Ford Cortina GTs (British) and one Lotus model which I restored almost 25 years later.
-The restoration of the Lotus Cortina is documented at my old website Cortina Land.
 My first muscle car was a '70 'Cuda 340 4-speed (I am not sure why I am still living today).
 I had two new Mercury Capris, a '73 and a '74(German...a 2.6 and a 2.8 litre V6).
 Oh yes, I forgot the '69 Volvo 164...I am still trying to forget it.

 My 1970 'cuda (Purchased new for $3800)